wendy-twendy/velora-tech.com/docs/REACT-COMPONENTS.md

 ### Components

-1. **SplineSceneBasic**: The main container component that handles loading states, error handling, and WebGL support detection.
+1. **SplineSceneBasic**: The main container component that handles loading states, error handling, WebGL support detection, and responsive sizing.
-2. **SplineScene**: A wrapper around the Spline React component that manages the loading of the 3D scene.
+2. **SplineScene**: A wrapper around the Spline React component that manages the loading of the 3D scene and handles canvas rendering.

 ### Implementation Details